hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/Errors  ESTOP/README.md

 ```

 ---

 ## Note

-The "Error in session" column indicates how many times the session ID displayed has transitioned to the ERROR state.
+The `error_count` column shows how many ERROR or ESTOP transitions occurred for each I²C address within the selected session.

-Therefore, the count will be the same for all rows.
+When `$session_id` is set to `__all`, the count is calculated across all matching sessions.

 ---